wemixarchive/go-wbft/README.md

 ### Improved Miner Worker Operations
 The existing miner worker is designed to be fit to the ethash algorithm.
 When a new block is received, the worker starts new work and enters a loop to find the nonce.
 After a certain time (recommit time), it starts new work to include newly in-came transactions in the block.
 However, this behavior is not suitable for the IBFT algorithm.
 While it is correct to start work when a new block is received, starting new work at each recommit time is inefficient.
 Instead, it is more appropriate to start new work when a new round begins.
 In IBFT, there are cases where consensus fails in a round, and in such cases, a new proposer must start new work.
 The timing for this should be determined by a round change, not by recommit time.
 Therefore, in WBFT, the worker is modified to start work at the beginning of each round.
 The following protocol is applied:
 - When the worker receives a new block, it notifies the WBFT engine to perform the final commit (Same to IBFT).
-- The WBFT engine notifies the worker to start new work whenever a new sequence begins with a new round (round 0) or when a round change occurs only if it is the proposer in this round.
+- The WBFT engine notifies the worker to start new work whenever a new round starts.
 - The WBFT engine waits for the block period before notifying the worker(In the existing IBFT, the block period was waited for when sealing the block).
 - When new work starts, the worker begins the process of preparing the block.